 One challenge during hot weather is ensuring that we drink enough fluids.
 Writer Rae Ritchie investigates the warning signs of dehydration – and asks the experts what we can do to prevent it.

-It’s not just gardens that are wilting in this summer’s heatwave: a massive 89% of people in the UK aren’t drinking enough water to maintain healthy levels of hydration, with 20% of men and 13% of women drinking no water at all.
+It’s not just gardens that wilt when a heatwave hits: a massive 89% of people in the UK aren’t drinking enough water to maintain healthy levels of hydration, with 20% of men and 13% of women drinking no water at all.

 Drinking water replaces the fluids we lose each day through sweating, breathing and going to the toilet.
 But how do we know if we’re not drinking enough?
 Feeling thirsty seems obvious, but craving a swig of water isn’t just your body’s way of telling you you’re on the road to dehydration – it’s a sign you’re already there.

 Here are five other red flags and some expert advice on what you can do to stay hydrated, whatever the weather…

 1. Dark urine

 If you’re taking fewer than 4-5 trips to the toilet during the day and your urine is dark yellow instead of pale or clear, you’re likely not getting enough fluid (note that certain medications and foods can affect the colour).

 While it’s recommended that we drink 6-8 glasses of fluid a day, it’s not only water counts towards hydration.
 The NHS suggests plain tea, fruit tea and low-fat milk as good alternatives, so even your flat white habit counts – within reason.

 Dr Stuart Galloway, associate professor of nutrition and metabolism at the University of Stirling, told me, “We’ve recently shown that caffeine in drinks does not impact negatively upon hydration status over several hours, even at doses up to 400mg/L, which is equivalent to about 4 strong coffees.
 However, water is the drink of choice to avoid excess calories.”